-Principal education: M.Sc Royal Institute of Technology (KTH), B.Sc in Business Administration, Stockholm School of Economics
+Principal education: M.Sc Royal Institute of Technology (KTH), B.Sc in Business Administration from Stockholm School of Economics .

-Other on-going principal assignments: Chairman of the board of TPS Investment AB, chairman of the board of Dignisia AB, chairman of the board of MySafety AB, board member of IFS AB, senior industrial advisor at EQT Partners AB, management consultant at TPS Advisory AB.
+Other on-going principal assignments: Chairman of the board of TPS Investment AB, chairman of the board and managing director of Dignisia AB, chairman of the board of MySafety AB, chairman of the board of Sundbom & Partners AB, board member of Hoist Finance AB (publ), senior industrial advisor at EQT Partners AB, management consultant at TPS Advisory AB.